 Can you surf Woolacombe at high tide?

-Yes, even though the waves can back off a little at high tide there are still rides to be had all the way through high tide on good days.
+Yes, even though the waves can back off a little at high tide, there are still rides to be had through high tide on good days.

-Yes, Woolcamombe’s a great spot for bodyboarding.
+Yes, Woolcamombe’s an excellent spot for bodyboarding.
 It’s a large beach so you can spread out and find a wave all of your own if you’re lucky!

-Woolacombe get’s hit by the full force of the North Atlantic’s swell.
-Surfing Woolacombe tends to be best anywhere from 2-8ft when much of the beach will close out and become unsurfable.
+Woolacombe gets hit by the full force of the North Atlantic’s swell.
+It’s surfable anywhere from 2-8ft (if you’re brave enough).
+Any bigger than this and the beach will start to close out and become unsurfable.